zanreal-labs/legal/en/legal/privacy.md

 ## About ZanReal Labs Products and Services

-ZanReal Labs is a cloud-native platform designed for building, deploying, and scaling modern applications.
-Our event-driven architecture, developer-first tools, and managed infrastructure empower teams to create, integrate, and iterate quickly.
-With real-time analytics, intelligent event routing, and a global delivery layer, our customers can test and optimize user experiences instantly — at scale and from any location.
+ZanReal Labs is a comprehensive technology service provider offering software development, marketing services, remote IT support, SEO optimization, and UI/UX design solutions.
+Our full-service approach combines cloud-native platforms for building and deploying modern applications with professional services that help businesses grow their digital presence and optimize their technology infrastructure.

+Our software development services include custom application development, web platform creation, and cloud infrastructure solutions.
+Our marketing services encompass digital marketing campaigns, SEO optimization, and performance analytics.
+We provide remote IT support to help businesses maintain their technology systems, and our UI/UX design services ensure optimal user experiences across digital touchpoints.

-ZanReal Labs provides the tools, workflows, and cloud infrastructure developers need to build, deploy, and run high-performance websites and applications.
-Our [documentation](/docs) includes relevant privacy-related details about our products and services, including real-time analytics, event gateways, and AI-powered integrations.
+ZanReal Labs provides the tools, workflows, cloud infrastructure, and professional expertise businesses need to build, deploy, scale, and maintain high-performance websites, applications, and digital marketing presence.
+Our [documentation](/docs) includes relevant privacy-related details about our products and services, including real-time analytics, event gateways, AI-powered integrations, marketing automation, and IT support systems.

 ## Applicability